Letter from Our CAO

 Who are the luckiest students in Hampton Roads?
 We believe they are the students at The Hague School.
-Our entire faculty and staff ensure they receive an education which prepare them for the college of their choice, through a curriculum that focuses on the how of learning, rather than the what.
+Our entire faculty and staff ensure they receive an education which will prepare them for the college of their choice, through a curriculum that focuses on the how of learning, rather than the what.
 The underlying premise of The Hague Approach is that learning how to learn is of utmost importance.
-Combining conference method instruction with the International Baccalaureate Programme, The Hague School prepares its students not to just participate in the Programme, but to thrive in that collegiate environment around the table.
+By combining conference method instruction with the International Baccalaureate Programme* and interdisciplinary themes, e.g., plastic pollution, climate change, gender studies, innovation, entrepreneurship, etc., The Hague School prepares its students to prepare for a collegiate environment around the table.

 We foster a positive relationship with each student, a partnership with every parent, and a fellowship with our entire community.

 Our mission is to develop a culture of learning, a community of inquiry, and a character that contributes to the betterment of our society.
 More than just words, this is our commitment to our students and their families.
 Our society urgently needs responsible citizens who can discern credible sources, articulate their ideas and bring positive change to the world.
-We hope our approach, as outlined in the accompanying booklet, inspires you – please join us in this exciting prospect!
+We hope our approach, as outlined in the accompanying booklet, inspires you – please join us in creating this exciting educational venture!

 Paul Warren, Provost & CAO